ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/client-api/operations/what-are-operations.js.markdown

 * All maintenance operations implement the `IMaintenanceOperation` interface.
   The operation is executed within the __database scope__.
-  Use [ForDatabase](../../client-api/operations/how-to/switch-operations-to-a-different-database) to operate on a specific database other than the default defined in the store.
+  Use [forDatabase](../../client-api/operations/how-to/switch-operations-to-a-different-database) to operate on a specific database other than the default defined in the store.

 * These operations include database management operations such as setting client configuration,
   managing indexes & ongoing-tasks operations, getting stats, and more.
   See all available maintenance operations [below](../../client-api/operations/what-are-operations#maintenance-list).

 * To execute a maintenance operation request,
-  use the `Send` method on the `Maintenance` property in the DocumentStore.
+  use the `send` method on the `maintenance` property in the DocumentStore.

 __Example__:

-{CODE-TABS}
-{CODE-TAB:csharp:Sync maintenance_ex@ClientApi\Operations\WhatAreOperations.cs /}
-{CODE-TAB:csharp:Async maintenance_ex_async@ClientApi\Operations\WhatAreOperations.cs /}
+{CODE:nodejs maintenance_ex@client-api\operations\whatAreOperations.js /}
-{CODE-TABS/}

 {NOTE/}